Skip to content View our accessibility statement

 1) Make time for yourself–even for just 10 minutes a day.

 See, I set the bar really low.
 You got this!
 For me, ten minutes of self-care is an aromatherapeutic evening soak (while my daughter is sleeping) with Gigartina Therapy Bath.
 I’ve scheduled this into my Google Calendar as a recurring event at 8:30 PM nightly.
-My other quarantine hack is using Undaria Body Polish in the bath.
+My other quarantine hack is using Undaria Cleansing Body Polish in the bath.
 Scrub that stress away.
 Lavender melts muscle tension, while hemp oil hydrates, giving you the perfect excuse to just skip moisturizer.
 I’m not lazy, I’m just tired.

 Bathe the body in mineral hydration